Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 * The system is simple, but effective, and could be expanded upon in the future.
 * For example, adding more fingers or more complex gestures such as detecting taps on individual phalanxes (bones) of the fingers by checking the t value when the tap is completed
 * Hope you enjoyed this post, and I hope you learned something new about math and/or hand tracking on Apple Vision!
+-->

+So, in conclusion, this is how I implemented a simple hand gesture system for Apple Vision.

+The system allows for a tap and drag gesture to control a thruster in the Spatial Physics Playground app, using some fancy linear algebra.

+Simple, but effective, and also open to expansion in the future.

+I hope you enjoyed this post, and I hope you learned something new about math and/or hand tracking on Apple Vision!

+{{< contact-me box="avp" is-mid-article=true >}}